ncbonde/Data-Mining-Lab/README.md

 This repository contains all the data mining lab assignment for 7th semester, useful for student pursuing B.Tech in information technology at Walchand college of Engineering, Sangli.

 ## Note:-
 This repository is just for reference purpose.
-I am requesting all users to try it by your own.
+I am suggesting all the users to try it by your own.

 Thank you...!!! :-)